 Veggies has been promoting vegan catering and supporting campaigns for human and animal rights, environmental protection and social justice since 1984.
-Partly due to our work, vegetarianism is now mainstream and veganism widely understood.
+Partly due to our work, veganism is now widely understood as an ethical & sustainable way of living.

-Veggies Catering Campaign provides food at almost any event – from campaign rallies to community festivals, from family celebrations to green gatherings.
-We offer tasty, wholesome snacks, as well as information exploring the links between diet, animal suffering and the environment.
+Veggies Catering Campaign provides catering at almost any event – from campaign rallies to community festivals, from family celebrations to green gatherings.
+We offer tasty, wholesome snacks, favouring fairly traded, organically grown and/or locally sourced ingredients, as well as information exploring the links between diet, animal suffering and the environment.

-Veggies tour dates are listed on the right, with full details on the diary.
+Veggies tour dates are listed, with full details, on our diary.

 We have a policy of minimal packaging and promote the use of recycled goods.
 We investigate everything that we use in order to avoid animal products, those tested on animals and those resulting from human oppression, whilst seeking guidance from the Ethical Consumer Magazine.
+Our Burgers, Sosages and Mixes were rated the ‘Best Buy’ by the Ethical Consumer.
 Read more about our ethical policies.

-Many suppliers are other independent local businesses, including Screaming Carrot and Lembas Wholefoods.
-The ecological and vegan cleaning supplies that we use can be purchased directly from us, on a retail, bulk or refill basis.
+Many suppliers are other independent local businesses, including Lembas Wholefoods.
+The ecological and vegan cleaning supplies that we use can be purchased directly from us on a retail, bulk or refill basis.

-A directory of other caterers who might be able to help at events that we are unable to attend, is compiled by Veggies, as part of the Vegan Business Connection, which supports groups promoting a healthy and compassionate lifestyle in other areas.
+A directory of other caterers who might be able to help at events that we are unable to attend, is compiled by Veggies.

-Veggies is a workers’ co-operative, with two workers sharing one minimum-waged job.
-We prefer to live simply so that others might simply live.
-We receive welcome support from a team of dedicated volunteers.
-To join us – click here.
+Veggies is a workers’ co-operative, with three workers sharing one living-waged job.
+We aim to live simply so that others might simply live.
+We are associate members of Radical Routes, the network of grassroots co-operatives working for social change and receive welcome support from a team of dedicated volunteers.
+Join us!